-Binance, the world’s largest cryptocurrency exchange, announced today that it has received “in-principle” approval from the Central Bank of Bahrain (CBB) to operate as a digital asset service provider in the country.
+Binance, the world’s biggest cryptocurrency exchange, said today that it has acquired “in-principle” approval from the Central Bank of Bahrain (CBB) to operate as a digital asset service provider in the nation.

 “I am grateful for the support from the Central Bank of Bahrain and the broader Bahrani ecosystem during the process.
 The approval recognizes Binance’s commitment to comply fully with regulatory requirements and our broader commitment to anchor operations and activities in Bahrain,” Changpeng Zhao (CZ), CEO of Binance, said.